netscaler/citrix-adc-aws-cloudformation/experimental/vpx_single_nic_with_lambda_init/README.md

 The Cloudformation template takes the following parameters:
 * Subnet.
 This is the subnet id where you want the VPX to run in
 * VpcID.
 This is the VPC id of the VPC where you want the VPX to run in
-* AMI.
-This is the AMI id of the VPX
+* ImageName.
+This is the image name of the VPX.
+The image name is based on the licensed speed of the VPX.
+For example VpxStandard10 implies 10 Mbps
 * KeyName.
 A keyname of a keypair that you own and have registered with AWS

 ## Outputs